chiemelaumeh/TicketManager/README.md

 # Getting Started
 - fork and clone this repo
 - create a local directory to clone this repo in
-- In your local directory terminal: <br>
+- In your local directory terminal command line type: <br>
   (1) git clone (repo URL)<br>
   (2) cd ./client <br>
   (3) npm install <br>